sumanth2905/Sumanth2905/README.md

 - :zap: Founder of *Team Sankalp VCET* (A group for peer-learning)

-- ❤️ I'm participating in **Sophist Coding League**

-- 🔭 I’m currently working on a Computer Vision project.
+- 🔭 I’m currently working on a mini-project on web development.

 - 🌱 I’m currently learning **Machine Learning**.